tsedio/logger/docs/index.md

     - theme: alt
       text: Become sponsor
       link: https://github.com/sponsors/Romakita
+testimonial:
+  title: "What the logger do?"
+  description: "The logger is a multi-channel logger that allows you to manage your logs of your application with ease.
+It supports multi destination like Console, Remote, File with configurable log rolling based on file size or date."
 features:
   - title: Multi channel
     icon: <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-bolt"><path d="M21 16V8a2 2 0 0 0-1-1.73l-7-4a2 2 0 0 0-2 0l-7 4A2 2 0 0 0 3 8v8a2 2 0 0 0 1 1.73l7 4a2 2 0 0 0 2 0l7-4A2 2 0 0 0 21 16z"/><circle cx="12" cy="12" r="4"/></svg>